 Forget psychic hotline.
-You can predict the near-future everyday MSNBC - August 22, 2011
+You can predict the near-future everyday - NBC - August 22, 2011

 No need to call a psychic hotline -- we're naturally clairvoyant as human beings.
 With one of the first studies of its kind, researchers at Washington University say they are unlocking the process our brain uses to make these everyday near-future predictions.
 But hold on stockbrokers, Wall Street analysts and crystal ball readers: The study also discovered why we may not be as good at predicting events down the road.

 ItÕs about what Jeffrey Zacks, associate professor of psychology at Washington University and lead study author calls our "stream of consciousness."
 When his team focused on the mid-brain dopamine system, an evolutionary ancient system that signals the rest of the brain to predict events, they also found the brain encodes prediction error when we are forced to choose what happens next.
 ThatÕs why weÕre sometimes wrong.

 "I can predict the future, and so can you," says Zacks, "and it's not extrasensory perception.
 It's just using the information in front of us to predict what's happening all the time.
 It's so ubiquitous that we donÕt even notice.
 But from time to time, we mess up, and what weÕve found here is that messing up corresponds to a fundamental element in our stream of consciousness."

 However, not everyone has a good stream of consciousness, and that's what happens to people who are aging, or suffering from early-stage AlzheimerÕs disease, neurological diseases or brain injuries.
 Scientists believe they can use this information about how we segment events to figure out how to treat people who have trouble making these connections.

 Predicting the near future is an important part of guiding behavior, language processing and learning, says Zacks, whose research will be published in the December edition of the Journal of Cognitive Neuroscience.